Find Cheap Auto Insurance Quotes in Your Area

 On the other hand, specialty cars such as hybrids and electric vehicles may require specialized expertise.
 In that case, your best bet is getting roadside assistance directly from your manufacturer.
 Other auto shops may not be equipped to fix your roadside headaches.
 Our table below gives a snapshot of the roadside services for a major and a specialty manufacturer for new vehicle models.

 |Annual fee||None; complimentary for 50,000 miles or four years, whichever comes first||None; generally available for four-plus years or 70,000-plus miles, whichever comes first, depending on model|

 |Calls allowed per year||N/A||No limit when appropriate|

 Some credit cards automatically offer roadside assistance benefits.
 We've broken down a couple of these programs below and determined whether a cardholder should consider purchasing additional roadside assistance.

 American Express AmEx discontinued this benefit across all of its cards on Jan.
 1, 2020.

-Bank of America All Visa-branded Bank of America cards have pay-per-use roadside dispatch, currently $69.95, that provides emergency roadside assistance, towing and locksmith services.
+Bank of America All Visa-branded Bank of America cards have pay-per-use roadside dispatch, currently $69.95 per call, which provides emergency roadside assistance, towing and locksmith services.

-Chase All Chase Visa credit cards offer roadside dispatch, and cardholders pay a flat rate of $69.95.
-All Chase Mastercards offer roadside assistance and rates vary by service provider.
+Chase All Chase Visa credit cards offer roadside dispatch, and cardholders pay a flat rate of $69.95 per call.
+All Chase Mastercards offer roadside assistance, and rates vary by service provider.
 A few select cards offer a more enhanced service, such as the J.P.
 Morgan Card, Chase Sapphire Reserve®, United Club℠ Infinite Card (consumer and business), United℠ Explorer Card, United MileagePlus® Presidential PlusSM Card (consumer and business) and Ritz-Carlton Rewards Credit Card.
 You can call for a jump-start, tow, tire change, locksmith or gas delivery, and you're covered for up to $50 per incident up to four times a year.

 Wells Fargo Wells Fargo consumer credit cards have 24-hour roadside assistance or dispatch access, a pay-per-use program.
-For Wells Fargo Visa cards, the set price for a standard service call is currently $69.95 and covers standard towing (up to 5 miles), flat-tire changes, jump-starts, winching, lockout service and delivery for up to 5 gallons of fuel.
+For Wells Fargo Visa cards, the set price for a standard service call is $69.95 and covers standard towing up to five miles, flat-tire changes, jump-starts, winching, lockout service and delivery for up to five gallons of fuel.